 Atmospheric shrine perched on a clifftop

-Established in 1955, reportedly at the behest of a white fox spirit, Motonosumi-jinja Shrine and its many red torii gates have become one of the most well-known locations in Yamaguchi .
-A spiritual center that's a lot of fun to visit, Motonosumi-jinja Shrine is a must-see attraction.
+Established in 1955, reportedly by divine decree of a white fox spirit, Motonosumi-jinja Shrine and its many red torii gates have become one of the most well-known locations in Yamaguchi .
+Motonosumi-jinja is a power spot that is a lot of fun to visit.

 Don't Miss

-- Look out for the small stone fox statues
+• Look out for the small stone statues of foxes

 How to Get There

 Located in the northwest part of Yamaguchi Prefecture and away from major towns, this spot is a little off the beaten track.
-A taxi or rent-a-car is your best bet.
+A taxi or rent-a-car is the best way to get there.

 Ryugu no Shiofuki

-Facing the Sea of Japan, the wind on the cliff tops is often strong and bracing.
-Take time to observe the Ryugu no Shiofuki, a natural spout of white sea spray produced by the particular rock formation of the cliffs as the waves dash against them.
+Because it faces the Sea of Japan, the wind on the cliff tops is often strong and bracing.
+Take time to observe the Ryugu no Shiofuki, a natural spout of white wave spray that erupts from the particular rock formations on the cliffs as the waves dash against them.

 The trail of 123 torii gates is an impressive sight